pgorod/pgorod.github.io/_posts/2017-4-20-Concepts-Docs-Attach-Notes.md

 - not all Notes are Attachments, they can be just text
 - but all Attachments are Notes

-In other posts, I will explain how Documents and Attachments are stored in the database and in the file system.
+In other posts, I explain how [Documents](2017-4-19-How-are-Documents) and Attachments are stored in the database and in the file system.